Sara Gia Trongone

 My dissertation and published papers identify patterns in strategic decision making within the American labor movement and theorize the structural and cultural factors that enable marginalized actors to reimagine what worker organizations do and whom they fight for.
 My research has been published in Mobilization and Work and Occupations.

+I received my PhD in Sociology from the University of Wisconsin-Madison.
 Before starting my doctoral program, I received a master’s degree from the NYU Steinhardt School of Education, focusing on critical pedagogy, and worked as a labor and community organizer in NYC.
-I’m a proud member, past co-President, and current Labor Solidarity co-Chair of AFT Local 3220 (TAA), an Advanced Organizer and Trainer for EWOC, and a founding member of the University Labor Council.
+I’m a proud member of UAW Local 2322 (PRO), past co-President of AFT Local 3220 (TAA), and an Advanced Organizer and Trainer for the Emergency Workplace Organizing Committee (EWOC).
 I love talking shop about how to build a multiracial and intersectional working-class movement.